ATOIsus/EnterpriseGroupProject/README.md

 # Project Overview

-Aquarium Monitoring System to view the overall status of the aquarium and remotely control different motors.
+ Aquam is used to view the overall status of the aquarium and remotely control different motors.

 ## List of Features